01mf02/jq-lang-spec/syntax.md

 ## jq {#sec:hir}

-We will now present a subset of jq syntax^[
-  Actual jq syntax has a few more constructions to offer, including variable arguments, string interpolation, modules, etc.
+We will now present a subset of jq syntax^[ jq provides more syntactical constructs, such as variable arguments, string interpolation, modules, etc.
+  Most of these constructs are light syntactic sugar;
+  for example, the filter `.a` is equivalent to `.["a"]`.
+  However, because of the sheer amount of such sugar, we omit it here.
-  However, these constructions can be transformed into semantically equivalent syntax as treated in this text.
+  All these constructs can be transformed into equivalent syntax treated in this text.
+  This is demonstrated by our interpreter jaq, which supports all constructs.
 ] of which we have already seen examples in @sec:tour.

 A _filter_ $f$ is defined by the grammar